blasisi/counterApp/README.md

 # counterApp

-The Counter App project , which has will have an increment, decrement, and reset button.
-And a display to show the number.  project is broken down into small parts.
+The Clock Counter App project , which has will have an increment, decrement, and reset button and a display to show the number.
+Clock counter Project is broken down into small parts.
 Counter App using HTML, CSS and JavaScript The code uses JavaScript event listener to either increment or decrement the counter value.

-This
 So, the parts are:

 -A display to show the number.